Indo-Islamic architecture: Mughal architecture

 Later Mughal architecture, built under Aurangzeb (ruled 1658–1707), include the Badshahi Mosque in Lahore and Bibi ka Maqbara in Aurangabad.
 By the late 18th century the style was effectively over.
 However, by this time versions of Mughal style, often called "post-Mughal", had been widely adopted by the rulers of the princely states and other wealthy people of all religions for their palaces and, where appropriate, tombs.
 Hindu patrons often mixed aspects of Hindu temple architecture and traditional Hindu palace architecture with Mughal elements and, later, European ones.

-Major examples of Mughal architecture include:
+Major examples of Indo Islamic architecture include: